 Jim: The other - one of the others of the four is, uh, destabilization of relationship.

 Jim: Describe what - is that kind of the breakdown of the marriage side?

 Dave: Yeah.
 Well, that’s kind of the breakdown of both of the friendship sometimes.
 It’s very abrupt.
 Maybe your children from both friends have been going to school together, and all the sudden, we’ve got to cut this off.
 Sometimes it involves the marriage changing friendships, movin’ away.
 Yeah, it’s a very difficult time.

 Jim: So we have that basis for the emotional relationship.
 Let’s move to the next phase, which typically then becomes a physical relationship.
 In the book, Anatomy of an Affair, you describe five classes of this sexual betrayal...

 Jim: ...Or emotional and sexual betrayal.
 Let’s go through those with illustrations.
 The first is the one night stand.

 Jim: I mean, that is what it is.
 I think it’s self-evident.
 But give us a story.

-Jim: And, Dave, you know, the thing here in our current context in the culture, Mike Pence, the vice president, was ridiculed for having established some boundaries around this kind of situation where he doesn’t, uh, eat with a woman unless there’s someone else present.
-He doesn’t put himself in a position at the so-called training moment, right?
+John: And Dave, you know, the thing here in our current context in the culture, Mike Pence, the vice president, was ridiculed for having established some boundaries around this kind of situation where he doesn’t, uh, eat with a woman unless there’s someone else present.
+He doesn’t put himself in a position at the so-called “training moment”, right?